The Asymptotic State of Decaying Turbulence: Introduction

-The present work explicitly addresses the limitations of past simulations highlighted by John et al. \cite{john-P-john}.
-First, this is the only systematic effort to simulate the flow for unprecedented durations—exceeding 200,000 eddy turnover times in certain instances—ensuring the flow has the opportunity to reach a truly asymptotic state.
+The present work explicitly addresses the limitations of past simulations highlighted by John \textit{et al.} \cite{john-P-john}.
+First, this is the only systematic effort to simulate the flow for unprecedented durations---exceeding 200,000 eddy turnover times in certain instances---ensuring the flow has the opportunity to reach a truly asymptotic state.
 Second, the initial conditions are strictly controlled at the spectral level, particularly regarding the low-wavenumber part.
 Third, the computational grid resolution is maintained high throughout the decay.
-By utilizing a dynamic grid modification strategy, we ensure the resolution parameter $k_{max}\eta$ {(where $k_{max}$ is the highest wavenumber resolved and $\eta$ is the Kolmogorov lengthscale)} never falls below 3—double the standard requirement for faithful DNS—and increases sometimes to values exceeding 10 at late times, ensuring that the smallest scales of motion are always well resolved.
+We use a dynamic grid modification strategy but ensure that the resolution parameter $k_{\max}\eta$ {(where $k_{\max}$ is the highest wavenumber resolved and $\eta$ is the Kolmogorov lengthscale)} never falls below 3---double the standard requirement for faithful DNS---and often attains values exceeding 10 at late times, ensuring that the smallest scales of motion are always well resolved.
 With these robust datasets, we are now in a position to rigorously test the recent theoretical framework proposed by Migdal \cite{Migdal_theory}, which offers a parameter-free solution to the problem.
-While some questions remain, as discussed in Sec.~\ref{sec:migdal_comp}, we show here that the agreement between the theory and simulations is remarkable for the BS case.
+While some questions remain, as discussed in \hyperref[sec:migdal_comp]{\S}\ref{sec:migdal_comp}, we show here that the agreement between the theory and simulations is remarkable for the BS case.
 For the LKB case, our results highlight a significant distinction between the universality of the spectral shape and the non-universality of the decay rate.